Evolution of Hawking mass under perturbative spacetime uniformly expanding flows: Validation

 \subsection{Perturbed sphere in Minkowski spacetime}

 We next consider a small radial perturbation of the form

 and compute the Hawking mass without evolving the surface.
 We consider a single nontrivial spherical harmonic perturbation, choosing the axisymmetric mode $Y_{20}$.
-This provides a simple and representative deformation away from spherical symmetry while avoiding unnecessary mode coupling at the validation stage.
+This provides a simple and representative deformation away from spherical symmetry but avoids unnecessary mode coupling.
 For sufficiently small $\varepsilon$, the Hawking mass is expected to scale as $O(\varepsilon^2)$.
-This behavior is confirmed numerically, as shown in Fig. 1.
-The negative sign arises because small non-spherical perturbations of a round sphere in flat spacetime can lead to negative Hawking mass values, consistent with analytic expansions.
-We verified that the $\epsilon^2$ scaling of $m_H$ is robust under refinement of the angular mesh.
-Varying $N_{\theta} \in [32,96]$ and $N_{\phi} \in [64, 192]$ as above, it was found that the Hawking mass changed by at most $7 \times 10^{-5}$ for the largest value of $\epsilon$ and that the slope of $m_H$ plotted against $\epsilon^2$ remained unchanged.
+This behavior is confirmed numerically, as shown in Fig. 2.
+The negative sign arises because small non-spherical perturbations of a round sphere in flat spacetime can lead to negative values of the Hawking mass.